-The Colorado state government has announced that it will develop a state plan to comply with the U.S. Environmental Protection Agency's Clean Power Plan.
-A public engagement process has begun.
-For details on the state government's actions, see this Colorado Department of Public Health and Environment webpage.
+The Colorado state government announced that it would develop a state plan to comply with the U.S. Environmental Protection Agency's Clean Power Plan, and outlined a public engagement process.
+However, the federal Clean Power Plan rules was stayed by the U.S. Supreme Court, and further state actions are unclear.
+See this Colorado Department of Public Health and Environment webpage.

 In May 2015, Colorado Governor John Hickenlooper approved the state’s new “Resiliency Framework” compiled by the Colorado Resilience and Recovery Office.
 The framework acknowledges the risks of climate change, but Rocky Mountain Climate Organization president Stephen Saunders comments that the real test will be in future detailed actions: “We need the state government to take a lead in providing more information to themselves, to local government and to the citizenry about the Colorado-specific risks we face.
 We need more detailed assessments.
 We need much better dispensation of information.
 We need a central hub [at the state level] for climate-change information.”
 For more information on what Saunders was referring to, see the April 2015 report of the Colorado Local Resilience Project, a project convened by the Colorado Climate Network and the Colorado Municipal League.